Cellular-Imaging-Amsterdam-UMC/CI-ImagingLIF/README.md

 ![ScreenShot of App](https://github.com/Cellular-Imaging-Amsterdam-UMC/CI-ImagingLIF/blob/main/ScreenshotDetail.png?raw=true)

-You're free to use this code in any way you like.
+You're free to use this code in any way you like

+The code is 99.99% Matlab, 0.01% c++ (github does not index it correctly).
+Or fully Matlab if you use the .m versions of xml2struct

 The code is tested on Windows, so linux/mac users should probably have to change some parts of the code (changing \ in  /) The xml2struct and xm2structstring MEX64 sources can be found in the xm2struct subfolder.
 Or use the slower m files (and change this in the code)